* Ukraine computer hackers and international ring of traders

 The indictment in Brooklyn charged four traders: Vitaly Korchevsky, 50, a former hedge fund manager from Pennsylvania; Vladislav Khalupsky, 45, of Brooklyn and Odessa, Ukraine; and Leonid Momotok, 47, and Alexander Garkusha, 47, of the U.S. state of Georgia.
 The charges included securities fraud, wire fraud and money laundering conspiracy.

-Korchevsky appeared without a lawyer in federal court in Philadelphia.
-He was released on a $100,000 bond and told to surrender his passport, but later on Tuesday, a judge in Brooklyn stayed his release order, authorizing law enforcement to keep him in custody until a bail hearing can be held in Brooklyn.
+Korchevsky appeared without a lawyer in Philadelphia federal court.
+He was released on a $100,000 bond and told to surrender his passport.

-The indictment made public in New Jersey charged Ivan Turchynov, 27, and Oleksandr Ieremenko, 24, alleged hackers who live in Ukraine; Pavel Dubovoy, 32, a trader from Ukraine; and Arkadiy Dubovoy, 51, and his son Igor Dubovoy, 28, traders from Georgia.
+A separate indictment made public in New Jersey charged Ivan Turchynov, 27, and Oleksandr Ieremenko, 24, two purported hackers who live in Ukraine; Pavel Dubovoy, 32, a trader from Ukraine; and Arkadiy Dubovoy, 51, and his son Igor Dubovoy, 28, traders from Georgia.

 One indictment quotes online chats in which Ieremenko told Turchynov on March 25, 2012, that he had “bruted” the log-in credentials of 15 Business Wire employees, and told an unidentified recipient in Russian on Oct.
 10, 2012, that “I‘m hacking prnewswire.com.”